 The Mühle 31M89 Silvertip Synthetic Shaving Brush is a beautiful statement piece that matches their R89 safety razor to make a handsome shaving set.
 Easy to clean and keep in good shape, this synthetic fiber brush is soft and absorbent, creates a great lather with ease, and is a perennial favorite among shavers.

-- Company has been making grooming products for more than seven decades
+Highlights: Easy to clean and keep in good shape.
+Synthetic fiber brush is soft and absorbent.
+Company has been making grooming products for more than seven decades.

 Many synthetic fiber brushes are made with just one type of fiber and don’t hold water well, which makes it a little harder to lather up.
 This brush is made with several different fiber thickness, creating great backbone without making it too scratchy.
 It reportedly outperforms most others as well as some more expensive badger hair brushes that cost twice as much and smell like, well, an angry wet badger.